Levator scapulae syndrome

 Ultrasound Therapy

-Pulsed ultrasound performed using a sedative anti-inflammatory gel which is applied to the injured levator scapula.
+Pulsed ultrasound is performed using a sedative anti-inflammatory gel which is applied to the injured levator scapula.

 Chiropractic